0xjcf/ignite-element/README.md

 ## Generating Stylesheets

-IgniteElement allows developers to inject styles into web components, supporting both Tailwind CSS and custom styles. <br />Below is an example of setting up Tailwind CSS to generate your styles.
+IgniteElement allows developers to inject styles into web components, supporting both Tailwind CSS and custom styles.
+Below is an example of setting up Tailwind CSS to generate your styles.

 For detailed setup instructions, refer to the [Tailwind CSS Installation Guide](https://tailwindcss.com/docs/installation).